 |

-and operation real and personal property, including snowmobiles, trailers
+real and personal property, including snowmobiles, trailers and vehicles of

-and vehicles of any kind as may be incidental to the use and operation of
+any kind as may be incidental to the use and operation of land acquired for

-land acquired for snowmobile use, and for such other real or personal
+snowmobile use, and for such other real or personal property or other

 |